willtseng12/willtseng12.github.io/_posts/2017-08-02-ThirdBlog.md

 see, the bootstrapped decision tree is still coming out as the classifier catching the most default in the data set at around 70% (recall).
 So depending on firm’s strategy, decision tree is definitely a more aggressive classifier compare to other more moderate ones.
-Therefore, if a firm is worried about under extending loans to these false positive predictions from decision tree, it may be better for them to take adopt a more balance model such as the Support Vector Machine (SVM) that has a more balanced precision to recall score, catching less defaults but also not predicting too much false positives.
+Therefore, if a firm is worried about under extending loans to these false positive predictions from decision tree, it may be better for them to adopt a less agressive model such as the Support Vector Machine (SVM) that has a more balanced precision to recall score, catching less defaults but also not predicting too much false positives.

 This tradeoff among the models can be seen in the following ROC curve: